TobseTobse/DD-WRT_NordVPN/README.md

 Now reboot the router.

-When the router is back up use a tool like [WinSCP](https://winscp.net) to upload [the scripts](https://github.com/TobseTobse/DD-WRT_NordVPN/archive/master.zip) to /jffs.
+When the router is back up use a tool like [WinSCP](https://winscp.net) to upload [the scripts](https://github.com/TobseTobse/DD-WRT_NordVPN/archive/master.zip) to /jffs or simply put the USB stick into your desktop computer or notebook and copy the files the the stick's root directory.
 Use a tool like [PuTTY](http://www.putty.org) and connect to your router.
 Now let's make the scripts executable: